 Identifying toxic relationships and abuse

 Toxic relationships often harm our self-esteem and leave us feeling drained of energy.
-When we learn how to recognize toxic relationships and abuse we can move away from them.
+When we learn how to identify toxic relationships and abuse we can move away from them.
 If we have a history of being abused, we may not recognise that we are caught in a cycle of abuse.
-After reading this article, people ask themselves, “Am I toxic?”
-This article is meant for you to understand that sometimes we can all be toxic, for example, if we are in a conflict or in a dangerous situation.
-However, toxic people are often more times than less, toxic.
-A toxic person does not usually ask themselves if they are toxic because they believe they are always right.
 Some warning signs to watch for are:

 You feel unheard

 You have told the other person how you feel or think, yet they do not seem to hear you.
 When you speak, they may often talk over you or not allow you to get a word in edgewise.
 They may talk as if they are the expert on all topics, therefore what you have to say is irrelevant.

 Your words and emotions are used against you

 The toxic person watches your emotions and listens to your words closely so that they can use this information in the future to get a reaction out of you.
 Toxic people often draw energy from other people’s negative reactions.
 If the toxic person is feeling angry or depressed, they want those around them to feel the same way.
 You may often feel as if you are constantly walking on eggshells.
 You are never sure what pleases them or makes them angry.